dsfellows/myfirstjekyll/README.md

 1. Follow [these instructions](http://jekyllrb.com/docs/installation/) to install Jekyll.

-2. On the myfirstjekyll repository page, click the green "Clone or download" button on the right-hand side, then "Open in Desktop."
-This will fork the repository to your Github and allow you to track changes to it using Github Desktop.
+2. On the myfirstjekyll repository page, click "Fork" in the upper right-hand corner and select the option to fork the repo to your account.
+Open Github Desktop.
+Click File -> Clone Repository to clone myfirstjekyll onto your desktop.

 3. Open Terminal and use the "cd" command to navigate into the myfirstjekyll directory that you just installed.